Turao/Turao/interview-questions.md

 ## Quality Control

 - Tell me about your CI.
 What tools do you use?
 - This will probably differ from team to team...
-Is there a common ground (e.g. central registry for all project artifacts).
+Is there a common ground (e.g. central registry for all project artifacts)?
   - If so, is there a team to support CI issues ("how much time do you think teams spend on the ops part of DevOps")?
 - Could you describe your process for changes?
 From the client's requirement to production.
 - How do you keep up to date with security vulnerabilities, licensing, ...?
 - Do you have dedicated QAs?
 Do you test your own changes?
 How do you approach acceptance/functional testing?
 - Do you have a process for handling technical debt?
 - How is documentation organized across the company?
 Is there a central place to find the necessary information?
-How do you avoid old/stale/deprecated information/documentation.
+How do you avoid old/stale/deprecated information/documentation?
 - Do you have dedicated support and operations teams to handle issues first?
   - Do you have an on-call policy?
 Please describe your on-call policy if so.